-WISLI Summer 2020 Preview: What does intensive remote language instruction look like?
+WISLI Summer 2020 Recap: What does intensive remote language instruction look like?

-As announced in early April, the Wisconsin Intensive Summer Language Institutes (WISLI) will be offering classes remotely in Summer 2020.
-While the format will be different this summer, students can still expect a high quality of intensive language instruction that has been offered in previous summers.
+As stated in early April, the Wisconsin Intensive Summer Language Institutes (WISLI) announced it would offer classes remotely in Summer 2020.
+While the format was different this past summer, students could still expect a high quality of intensive language instruction that has been offered in previous summers.

-What will classes look like in this virtual environment?
+What did classes look like in this virtual environment?

-- Classes will meet for 20 hours a week for four hours a day, Monday-Friday, during set meeting times.
-It is expected that students are available to be online for the class times, as well as have time to do homework, practice, and projects outside of class time.
+- Classes met for 20 hours a week for four hours a day, Monday-Friday, during set meeting times.
+It was expected that students were available to be online for the class times, as well as have time to do homework, practice, and projects outside of class time.

-- Course materials will be organized in Canvas, the learning management system at UW-Madison, and use Blackboard Collaborate Ultra for instructor-facilitated class meetings.
+- Course materials were be organized in Canvas, the learning management system at UW-Madison, and used Blackboard Collaborate Ultra for instructor-facilitated class meetings.

-- The course content and format will be dynamic and can include:
+- The course content and format was dynamic and can included:

 - Synchronous all-class meetings